-For a graduate student in the Medical Physics Department to be making satisfactory progress, they must:
+For a graduate student in the Medical Physics Department who is a research assistant, fellow or trainee, to be making satisfactory progress, he/she must:

-1. Obtain at least a 3.0 GPA in the most recent semester.
+- Obtain at least a 3.0 GPA in the most recent semester.
 Grades in all research courses and courses with grades of P, S, or U are excluded from the average.
 A student who fails to make satisfactory progress may be withdrawn from the department.
-In exceptional cases, the department chair may grant permission to continue for a specified probationary period.

-2. Maintain a minimum cumulative GPA of 3.0 for all courses taken while in the Medical Physics program and for all Department of Medical Physics courses.
-All research courses and all courses with grades of P, S, or U are excluded from the average.
+In exceptional cases, the department chair may grant permission to continue for a specified probationary period. - Maintain a minimum cumulative GPA of 3.0 for all courses taken while in the Medical Physics program and for all Department of Medical Physics courses.
+All research courses and all courses with grades of P, S, or U are excluded from the average. - 3.
+Have taken the oral PhD qualifying examination by the end of the 4th semester of study.
+If a basic (low level) pass is not obtained on the first attempt, the second (and last) attempt to pass the oral PhD qualifying examination must be made no later than the 4th semester.

-Any student, who fails to meet the requirements of 1-2 above, will be placed on probation.
+Any student, who fails to meet the requirements of 1-3 above, will be placed on probation.
 Failure in the first semester of probation to obtain a 3.0 average for the semester and a cumulative GPA of at least 3.0 will result in termination unless the student's advisor requests and the department and the Graduate School approves, continued enrollment.
-The particular courses which count toward the GPA in any probation semester must be approved in writing by the student's advisor and the Medical Physics Graduate Committee Chair in order for the work to count toward returning the student to good standing.
+The particular courses which count toward the GPA in any probation semester must be approved in writing by the student's advisor and the Medical Physics Graduate Committee Chairman in order for the work to count toward returning the student to good standing.